evmts/tevm-monorepo/docs/src/content/docs/getting-started/getting-started.md

 ## Viem client API

-Because the tevm client is a viem client it has access to most of the [public viem actions api](https://viem.sh/docs/actions/public/introduction) as well as [test actions](https://viem.sh/docs/actions/test/introduction) Wallet actions are not yet supported but will receive support in a later version of tevm.
-Don't worry though, you can still create transactions using the custom tevmActions.
+The core apis for tevm are the [public viem actions api](https://viem.sh/docs/actions/public/introduction).
+All public actions are supported.

 Let's use [getBlockNumber](https://viem.sh/docs/actions/public/getBlockNumber.html) action from viem to populate the blocknumber div.